Open-Technology-Foundation/lsd/README.md

 # Aggregate short options
-lsd -a3 /home          # Equivalent to: lsd -a -3 /home
+lsd -a3 /home          # Equivalent to: lsd -a -3 /home lsd -AC2 ~             # All files, color, 2 levels, detailed listing

 # Directories only (default), no color
 lsd -n /var/log

+# All maxdepth aliases work the same
+lsd -L 3 /home         # Same as -m 3, -l 3, or --level 3
 ```

 ## Bash Completion